visualizedata/data-structures/README.md

 IoT.

+Debate: SQL vs. NoSQL [[1/2](https://projects.fivethirtyeight.com/2018-midterm-election-forecast/house/?ex_cid=rrpromo) | [3/4](https://www.nytimes.com/interactive/2018/11/04/technology/jobs-not-mobs.html?action=click&module=Top%20Stories&pgtype=Homepage)]

 #### Read:

 * Gitelman, Chapter 3
 * Klepman, Chapter 2

-**Weekly Assignment 9, due Friday 11/9 at 2:00pm:**
+**[Weekly Assignment 8](https://github.com/visualizedata/data-structures/tree/master/assignments/weekly_assignment_08), due Friday 11/9 at 2:00pm:**
-You will begin writing sensor data to a database.
+Switching gears from previous assignments, you will use an IoT development board and sensors to collect and log data to your local computer.
+You will also sketch your first iteration of the design of an interactive visualization of the data you will collect from the sensor.

 ### November 12 (Week 10)